munthir100/E-commerce/README.md

-# Laravel E-Commerce Project
+ Laravel E-Commerce Project

-Welcome to the Laravel E-Commerce project!
+Welcome to the Laravel E-Commerce project! powered by Laravel Livewire for a dynamic single-page experience.
 This platform allows you to effortlessly create and manage your online store, providing features for product creation, order management, and seamless communication with your clients.

 ## Prerequisites